cfpb/design-system/docs/special-pages/home.md

   ### Where to go first

+  Start by reading our [general principles](https://cfpb.github.io/design-system/foundation/general-principles), which form the strategic underpinnings for the CFPB’s design and development standards, and [accessibility principles](https://cfpb.github.io/design-system/foundation/accessibility), which lay the foundation for ensuring that web content is available for all users.

-  Start by reading our [general principles](https://cfpb.github.io/design-system/foundation/general-principles) and [accessibility principles](https://cfpb.github.io/design-system/foundation/accessibility).
-Developers can view the [getting started]() information listed below.
-Then go to one of the sections below for detailed information.
+  Then go to one of the sections below to find information.

   * **Foundation**: This section includes our visual identity standards, such as color, grid, and typography.
 It forms the foundation for the CFPB’s website and external-facing materials.
 [Browse foundation](https://cfpb.github.io/design-system/foundation/)